dikenokgolane-84/Exercises/README.md

 # SQL Exercises Readme

 ## Overview
-This set of exercises covers various SQL topics to help you practice and improve your skills.
+This set of exercises covers various SQL topics to help practice and improve my skills.

 ## Topics Covered
 1. Selecting and Filtering Statements